briandowns/struCtured-logger/README.md

 To use this library, call the `slog` macro.
 This macro takes a log level, a string key, and a slog value.
 The values supported are int, int64, double, and string.
 To use one of those as a value, the value needs to be passed as a parameter to one of the associated functions.
 Ie `slog_int64(6789)`.

+For a successful log entry to be made, a key and a value need to be provided.
+If no value is provided, that field will not be logged.

 ## Example

 Build the example: